rectorphp/getrector-com/resources/blog/posts/2025/2025-10-06-rector-22-new-rules-for-array-docblocks.md

 ```

 ...and many more.
 Right now, the initial set contains **[15 rules](https://github.com/rectorphp/rector-src/blob/main/src/Config/Level/TypeDeclarationDocblocksLevel.php)**, and we plan to extend it further.
 Got an idea for an obvious rule that you keep doing manually and is not covered yet?
 Let us know.

+We designed these rules to avoid filling useless types like `mixed`, `mixed[]`, or `array`.
+If the Rector doesn't know better, it will skip these cases.
+We want to fill those types they way humans would do to improve code readability and static analysis.

 <br>